HTMLCSS-GodMode/omnifood-site/README.md

 - **General CSS**: The `general.css` file contains reusable styles and variables that can be used throughout the project to ensure design consistency and ease of maintenance.

 ## Updates

+### Version 7.0.0 - October 11, 2024

+- **Testimonial Section**: Added a new **Testimonial Section** to display customer feedback with clean, smooth transitions for building trust and credibility.
+- **Gallery Section**: Introduced an interactive **Gallery Section** with engaging hover effects and animations to showcase OmniFood's meals and services.
+- **Improved Aesthetics**: Visual enhancements across the site for a more polished and consistent look, with improved typography, spacing, and color contrast.

 ### Version 6.0.0 - October 10, 2024